nozomis0129/chat-demo/README.md

 - Users can enter their name and choose a background color for the chat screen before joining the chat
 - A page displaying the conversation, as well as an input field and submit button
+- Users can share images from their library or directly through the camera
-- Users can send message with images and location data
+- Users can send location data
 - Data gets stored online and offline

 ## Dependencies